 All you need is your alef-bet and you’re ready to go!
 We’ll hook you up and show you the ropes!
 It’s an experience not to be missed!

-Each class begins with chevruta learning–sitting with your chevruta, your text, and your dictionaries and preparing the text.
+Each class begins with chevruta learning (learning with a partner) –sitting with your chevruta, your text, and your dictionaries and preparing the text.
 At SVARA, we never use translations–no matter how long you’ve been learning, or if this is your first time opening the Talmud, your text is in the original Hebrew or Aramaic.
 That’s what makes it fun!
-Everyone has the same amount of time to work thorugh the text.
+Everyone has the same amount of time to work through the text.
 The more advanced learners will have the chance to go beyond the gemara into Rashi, Tosafot, codes, and mefarshim (medieval commentaries).
 After everyone’s spent some time deciphering the day’s text, we come together as a group to go over what we’ve learned and discuss it–that’s called shiur.
 The following week, chevruta time begins with hazara (review) of the previous week’s material to the point of ownership, mastery, and memorization, after which you’ll prepare the new material for that night.
 At that night’s shiur, we begin with recitation of the memorized material–and everyone who recites gets clapped up, no matter how much you were able to do!

 Don’t have a chevruta at your skill level?
 No worries, you’re not alone!
 We have many diverse learners and are happy to help pair you up with a partner.